tabalinas/jssocials/README.md

 #### shareUrl :`String|function()`

 A string or a function returning a string specifying the sharing url.
 It can contain any parameters in curly braces `{param}`.
-These parametere will be taken from share config.
+These parameters will be taken from share config.
 The `{url}` and `{text}` parameters are taken from jsSocials config.

 #### countUrl :`String|function()`